- customer and contract data as stored in the subscription,

 - Using a scheduled job to have invoices created automatically on a regular basis.

-If there have been deleted draft invoices from a recent invoice run, you can restore the invoices based on the corresponding subscriptions or accordingly configured objects.
-Be aware of the following specifics:
+If there have been deleted draft invoices from a recent invoice run, you can restore the invoices based on the corresponding subscriptions or accordingly configured objects using the View Remaining functionality.

 You can repeat the latest invoice run for a given data set.